gravataLonga/container/README.md

 ### Advance usage

-You can resolve class which not set into container.
-Our container it will attempt resolve from built-in/type hint arguments of constructions.
+Container is capable to resolve class who isn't bounded, it will resolve dependencies from `__construct` type-hint/built-in which is bounded.
+Read example code below:

 > **Information**: built-in is type which is built in on PHP, which is `string`, `int`, `boolean`, etc. Type Hint is type which is created by user land, such as, when creating a class you are creating a new type.